jpnws/random-quote-machine/README.md

 ## Overview

 The Random Quote Machine is a React-based web application designed to display a random quote with a dynamically changing background image.
-It showcases the use of modern web technologies including React, HTML, CSS, and JavaScript, and demonstrates proficiency in both frontend development and API integration.

 ## Features